-As at 31 March 2017 there were four external investment managers, namely Legal and General Investment Management, Wellington Management International, BlackRock Investment Management (UK), and Schroder Investment Management.
+At 31 March 2018 there were four external investment managers, namely Legal and General Investment Management, Wellington Management International, BlackRock Investment Management (UK), and Schroder Investment Management.

-As at 31 March 2017 the Fund also had private equity investments with Morgan Stanley, and NB Alternatives, and infrastructure investment with Global Infrastructure Partners and Antin Infrastructure Partners.
+At 31 March 2018 the Fund also had private equity investments with Morgan Stanley, NB Alternatives and Pantheon, and infrastructure investment with Global Infrastructure Partners and Antin Infrastructure Partners.